 - In order to use the Malware Assessment solution, you must subscribe to the Security & Compliance solution offering.

-- Add the Malware Assessment solution to your OMS workspace from Azure marketplace or by using the process described in Add Log Analytics solutions from the Solutions Gallery.
-There is no further configuration required.
+- Add the Malware Assessment solution to your OMS workspace from Azure marketplace.
+Or you can use the process at Add Log Analytics solutions from the Solutions Gallery.
+Additional configuration is not required.

 Log Analytics reports antimalware status for: